ewotawa/grapevine_plots/README.md

-# freeCodeCamp Responsive Web Design Projects
+# Grapevine Plots
-## Build a Personal Portfolio Webpage
+## Personal Portfolio Webpage

-I built this front-end page to complete the freeCodeCamp assignment [Build a Personal Portfolio Webpage](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-personal-portfolio-webpage) in the Responsive Web Design certification.
+This page is a portfolio for articles I have written about the statistical analysis of wine.

-The formal assignment is submitted in [CodePen](https://codepen.io/ewotawa/full/mdPOvBd).
+I built this front-end page based on work I did to complete the freeCodeCamp assignment [Build a Personal Portfolio Webpage](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-personal-portfolio-webpage) in the Responsive Web Design certification.